 The best mode is reading mode as that provides a consistent and bright light which is ideal when you are trying to tie rigs up at the darkest point in the night or morning.
 Do you have a K9 bite alarm from New Direction Tackle?
 This light can be linked up to that particular alarm to illuminate when you get a bite, making it much easier to deal with those tense moments.

-As well as providing all the light you need inside your bivvy, this light also provides a practical solution to the problem of your smartphone losing its charge on one of those long, action-filled nights.
+As well as providing all the light you need inside your bivvy, this light also provides a practical solution to the problem of your smartphone losing its charge during a busy night.

-As you’d expect and hope, this model is also waterproof, to the IP-65 rating.
+As you’d expect and hope, this light is also waterproof, to the IP-65 rating.

 4. Mergerled 2-in-1 USB Rechargeable Camping Lantern

-Next, we have from a company called Mergerled, a waterproof rechargeable LED lantern that also doubles as a power bar for charging your devices when they start to run low.
-It features a handy hook that allows you to attach it anywhere you need it and only weighs 280g so is unlikely to affect the structural integrity of your bivvy.
+Next on our best bivvy light, we have from a company called Mergerled, a waterproof rechargeable LED lantern that also doubles as a power bar for charging your devices when they start to run low.
+It features a handy hook that allows you to attach it anywhere you need it and only weighs 280g so is unlikely to affect the structural integrity of your carp fishing bivvy.

 When you use the light with a brightness of just 200-lumens it will last for up to 100 hours.
-Even if you have it set to 280 or 440 lumens, it will still last a respectable 88 or 28 hours respectively.
+Even if you have the light settings set to 280 or 440 lumens, it will still last a respectable 88 or 28 hours respectively.
 Easy to use and features a strobe light function that’s perfect if you find yourself in a spot of bother.

 5. Rolson LED Lamp with Hook and Magnet

-Easy to use and easy to attach just about anywhere, this is a no-fuss option if you don’t really want or need anything too fancy.
+Easy to use and easy to attach just about anywhere, this is a no-fuss option if you don’t really want or need anything too fancy or need a bargain lighting option.

 6. Trakker Nitelife Bivvy Light

-From an extremely simplistic design to a more sophisticated bivvy lighting solution, the next product we want to discuss is the Nitelife Bivvy Light 150.
-This offers a total of 6 different lighting options and provides illumination for a total of 80 hours.
+From an extremely simplistic design to a more sophisticated light on the market, the next product we want to discuss is the Nitelife Bivvy Light 150.
+This offers a total of 6 different light settings and provides illumination for a total of 80 hours.
 As is standard with many of the best bivvy lights we’ve featured, it also doubles up as a power bank, so you will never be caught short if your smartphone or tablet loses charge.

-It is relatively simple to use – just press the button to go through the different brightness levels of the colour lights.
+It is relatively simple to use – it has a push button to go through the different brightness levels of the colour lights.
 The light has been designed to be less attractive to moths and mosquitos, which will make time in your bivvy more comfortable.

 To set it up in your bivvy, there is a specially designed and very sturdy steel backing plate that works in conjunction with two very strong magnets.
 This enables you to fit it directly to the fabric of the bivvy.